Posts

 Conclusion

 To sum up, distroless is not a one-size-fits-all solution.
 Some applications will run with distroless/static, while others may be a perfect fit for distroless/base.
-In most cases, however, the complicated workflow and constant image monitoring for vulnerabilities may outweigh the possible pros of distroless.
+In some cases, the complicated workflow and constant image monitoring for vulnerabilities may outweigh the possible pros of distroless.

 A viable alternative to distroless images is to optimize the Docker images by reducing the OS layer and cutting the runtime for VM-based apps.